ioanazelko/dustfizz3D/README.md

 I recommend you use conda where possible.

+Note: the `dustmaps` package will prompt you to specify a configuration file upon use, to set up the path were the dust map data should be stored.
+Follow the instructions given in the message.
 #### Installation with Conda

 If you prefer to manage your Python environments and dependencies with Conda, you can follow these steps to set up your environment.